Why WordPress List Posts Can Be A Bad Idea & A Real World Example/Teardown.

 - Google search each one of the ones on your shortlist.

-- Look for discrepancies, look for real reviews, customer testimonials, analyze support forums.
+- Look for discrepancies, look for real reviews, and customer testimonials, and analyze support forums.

 - Check the last updated date of a product via a changelog or post on their website.